-I found Day Watch a little bit tougher to get into than Night Watch, probably because it leaps right into its conflict without all the intriguing set-up of the original.
-Learning the world is often more fun than merely roaming around in it, so in that sense, Day Watch is a little like reading the second book of a series — an enjoyable return to an inventive universe, but lacking that initial thrill of discovery.
-That isn’t to say it isn’t a fun continuation of the story — it’s got the same eye-popping visuals, gritty attitude, and hard-edged soundtrack of the original, and I intend to watch the series through to its conclusion.
+I found Day Watch tougher to get into than Night Watch, probably because it leaps right into its conflict without all the intriguing set-up of the original.
+Learning the world is often more fun than merely roaming around in it, so in that sense, Day Watch is like reading the second book of a series — an enjoyable return to an inventive universe, but lacking that initial thrill of discovery.
+That isn’t to say it isn’t a fun continuation of the story; it’s got the same eye-popping visuals, gritty attitude, and hard-edged soundtrack of the original, and I intend to watch the series through to its conclusion.
 But I didn’t find it quite as riveting as the first film.